-21.36.089 Concrete, bricks, and asphalt paving -- recycling required separate out readily recyclable concrete, bricks, and asphalt paving for reuse on or off site and/or recycling, and such quantities of concrete, bricks, and asphalt paving shall not be deposited in construction and demolition site garbage containers for disposal at a public or private transfer station, railhead intermodal containers, or in the garbage disposal areas at the City's Recycling and Disposal Stations after that date.
+21.36.089 Concrete, bricks, and asphalt paving -- recycling required

+- A. Recycling Required.
+As of January 1, 2012, all construction and demolition sites shall separate out readily recyclable concrete, bricks, and asphalt paving for reuse on or off site and/or recycling, and such quantities of concrete, bricks, and asphalt paving shall not be deposited in construction and demolition site garbage containers for disposal at a public or private transfer station, railhead intermodal containers, or in the garbage disposal areas at the City's Recycling and Disposal Stations after that date. - B. Enforcement.